Kernix13/vision-grid-express/README.md

 ### Bugs

 7. **BOARD**: Use of innerHTML for board page editable text is an issue!
 If I switch from localStorage to a database, I need to sanitize that.
 Or I would have to build some kind of markdown or rich text editor, but that may have the same problem.
+8. The delete modal close btn "x" has an odd border that I noticed in other nrowsers - remove it

 -->
 <!-- 4.
 Add JSDoc comments?
 Yes, if I have time but not for every function! -->